-Applus+ provides security evaluation services to obtain the LINCE certification, that enables IT products inclusion in the Spanish CPSTIC Catalogue
+Applus+ provides security evaluation services for obtaining the LINCE certification, enabling IT products to be included in the Spanish CPSTIC Catalogue

 LINCE, which stands for Certificación Nacional Esencial de Seguridad (Essential National Security Certification), was developed by the Spanish National Crytologic Centre, known as the CCN (Centro Criptológico Nacional).
 It was developed to fill the need for a lighter evaluation method than Common Criteria, one more suitable for the products that manage sensitive information but without such a high level of threat.

 The CCN acts as the certification body for the LINCE scheme, which certifies that a product has successfully passed an authorized security evaluation.
 This certification enables the product to be included in the Spanish STIC Product Catalogue.
 The evaluation has the following requirements:

 LINCE Certification consists of a base package and the following two optional modules, which allow for increased security assurance:

 Consequently, all of the following are combinations of assessment can be undertaken as part of the LINCE Certification scheme:

 As a rule, LINCE assessments should be carried out with estimated workloads of around 25 working days for one person, and should take no longer than a maximum of 8 weeks to complete.

 For the optional modules (MEC and MCF), an additional 5 working days and 2 weeks’ maximum duration are added for each of the modules.
 Including the two modules, a LINCE certification must be carried out within 35 working days for one person, with a maximum duration of 12 weeks.